gmlee329/gpt2_convert_serving/README.md

 ## pytorch -> onnx

-In docker container, enter the commend below
+In docker container, enter the command below

 ```bash
 $ python pytorch_to_onnx.py